-- C2.2.1 Academic credit will be either general credit or specific credit. - C2.2.2 General credit refers to the value (quantity) of credit and level (recognition of performance at an identified level) of credit attributable to any of the following: - a taught module of learning - learning achieved through experience - credit achieved through the attainment of an award. - C2.2.3 Specific credit refers to the value (quantity) of credit and level (recognition of performance at an identified level) of credit which can be accepted as contributing towards a specific programme, or part thereof. - C2.2.4 Recognition of Prior Learning (RPL) the HE policy on the Recognition of Prior Learning (RPL) permits credit to be given for both certificated learning (learning/qualification already certificated) and experiential learning (from life/work experience). - C2.2.5 The student must be able to demonstrate that the prior learning to be accredited is equivalent to/at the standard of learning required as part of the intended programme of study in respect of skills, subject knowledge, understanding and professional competences as appropriate.
+- C2.2.1 For applicants applying for a NCG HE programme will have opportunity to be considered for Academic credit.
+This will be either general credit or specific credit. - C2.2.2 Applicants applying to register for a NCG HE programme as an element of a Higher or Degree apprenticeship will have the opportunity to be considered for credits against the Apprenticeship Standards as well as against the degree.
+Consideration for credit against the Apprenticeship Standard will be agreed in collaboration with the Apprenticeship Department and consideration of Academic credit will be through the HE admissions team. - C2.2.3 General credit refers to the value (quantity) of credit and level (recognition of performance at an identified level) of credit attributable to any of the following: - A taught module of learning. - Learning achieved through experience. - Credit achieved through the attainment of an award. - C2.2.4 Specific credit refers to the value (quantity) of credit and level (recognition of performance at an identified level) of credit which can be accepted as contributing towards a specific programme, or part thereof. - C2.2.5 The HE policy on the Recognition of Prior Learning (RPL) permits credit to be given for both certificated learning (learning/qualification already certificated) and experiential learning (from life/work experience).

-C2.2.6 Where it is difficult to quantify prior learning in terms of academic credit, the College or collaborative partner may assess an applicant's claim for prior learning by requiring the applicant to take the normal progression assessments of the study programme or by some other appropriate form of assessment.
+- C2.2.6 The student must be able to demonstrate that the prior learning to be accredited is equivalent to/at the standard of learning required as part of the intended programme of study in respect of skills, subject knowledge, understanding and professional competences as appropriate. - C2.2.7 Where it is difficult to quantify prior learning in terms of academic credit, the Institution or collaborative partners may assess an applicant's claim for prior learning by requiring the applicant to take the normal progression assessments of the study programme or by some other appropriate form of assessment.